layblr/layblr/README.md

 3. Make sure you have Angular CLI on your system. (or install with `npm install -g @angular/cli`)
 3. Install NodeJS dependencies with `npm install` or `yarn install`.
 4. Build the frontend with `ng build`.
-5. Start the AudioStamper server from the directory which contains the audio and feature files.
+5. Start the Layblr server from the directory which contains the audio and feature files.
   Start with: running the `stamp.py`.